TommyTokk/parole-bot/README.md

 ## Evaluation and Performance
 The solver typically finds the target word within 3-5 attempts for most Italian words.

-## Next Steps
-- Create an evaluation script to test the solver with random words.

 ## Possible Enhancements
 - Language expansion to support additional word lists
 - Local scoring history and statistics